arefeen/TAPAS/README.md

 ### Requirements
 1. The tool runs on linux machine.
 2. [samtools 1.3](https://sourceforge.net/projects/samtools/files/samtools/1.3/).
 In order to run samtools, htslib is needed.
    Therefore, please download both htslib-1.3.tar.bz2 and samtools-1.3.tar.bz2.
-First extract and install hstlib and then samtools.
-Please run the following command to install hstlib:
+First extract and install htslib and then samtools.
+Please run the following command to install htslib:

 		./configure
 		make